Camping Near Zion National Park and Bryce Canyon

 We also share a list of other places to camp near Zion and Bryce Canyon if you’re looking for a location between the two parks.

 There are three campgrounds at Zion National Park: Watchman Campground, South Campground, and Lava Point Campground.
-Always check the NPS website for the most current camping information and rates.
+The Watchman Campground is the only one open for winter camping in Zion National Park

 Camping in Zion National Park is only permitted in the campground designated campsites.
 You cannot camp in pullouts or parking lots.